jmeowmeow/PixieReport/tasks/in-browser-composer.md

 6 and 7 in either order.

 - [x] 6.
 Parse a textual weather report and output a pixie description object, via imported script from pixifier source, parser.decodedToParamObject(metarText);
 - [x] 7.
 Take a pixie description and use it to compose an image.
 We have a tailcall compositor working on a static list of image paths (2a above), so the composition can proceed from a list of image resource paths to overlay, and then add rendered text.
-The tedious bit here is the entanglement of Node filesystem and canvas logic with the image resource path definitions.
-See the pixie-layers.js file for a start.
+To avoid the entanglement of Node filesystem and canvas logic with the image resource path definitions, layerDefs.js provides a snapshot for the selfie pixie set.
 - [ ] 8.
 Join 6 and 7 to take a textual report and compose an image with alt text.
 - [ ] 9.
 Demo.
 Consider cleanup.
 Consider architecture.